MediciHouse07/Learning_Records/FM_03_linear_algebra.md

 - look at the book to see how to complete QR

 ### Lecture 18 <br>

+2023/04/07

+0000<->1500

+- matrix is invertible, when determinant is not 0
+- matrix is singular, when determinant is 0
+- determinant and eigen value
+- exchange 2 rows, reverse the sign of determinant
+- determinant of permutation matrix derived from identity matrix and exchange row
+- determinant behaves like a linear function
+- elimination of a determinant

 2022/03/29: finished, property of determinant 9-10, |AB|=|A||B|, |AT|=|A|, they are at the end of the lecture, need to practice

 ### Lecture 19